OverDoor21/OverDoor21/README.md

 - :telescope: I’m student of computer science,interesting in creating web apps

-- :seedling: Always exloring for something new and interesting for me.Also I line to create something like new apps or 3d models.
+- :seedling: Always exploring for something new and interesting for me.Also I line to create something like new apps or 3d models.

 - :zap: In my free time, I like to read classic books and play computer games